qgis/pyqgis/README.md

 ## Prerequisites:

-Building and mostly pushing the docs properly requires SIP 4.19.7+.
+Building and motly pushing the docs properly requires SIP 4.19.7+.

 ## To build: